 The clarinet mouthpiece is the most important part of the clarinet when it comes to acoustics and tone color.
 It connects the musician to the rest of instrument, and it's where the sound is shaped.

 The clarinet mouthpiece as part of the instrument

-The clarinet mouthpiece is located on the upper part of the instrument.
-Along with the clarinet reed and the clarinet ligature, it allows the musician to produce sound.
+The clarinet mouthpiece is located at the upper end of the instrument.
+Along with the clarinet reed and clarinet ligature, it allows the musician to produce sound.

 Placement of the clarinet mouthpiece

 The clarinet mouthpiece fits into the bore, in the baril to be precise.
 The lower part of the mouthpiece, the shank, can be covered with cork to allow the pieces to fit together tightly.
 Some mouthpieces, like the Syos clarinet mouthpiece, are fitted with silicone band seals which serve the same purpose.

 Clarinet mouthpiece anatomy

 The clarinet mouthpiece is a masterpiece of complex geometry.
 It is the most important piece when it comes to sound production.
 Its internal geometry is responsible for variation in tone quality and the comfort of play for the musician.

 Here is a diagram of the different parts of a clarinet mouthpiece:

 - The mouthpiece chamber, which varies in size and shape (round, square, horseshoe...)